Notification Templates Admin

 - Create a Telegram bot via @BotFather and obtain the bot token.

-@). - Register the webhook so Telegram forwards messages to your app:
+backend/.env:TELEGRAM_USER_BOT_TOKEN,TELEGRAM_USER_BOT_USERNAME, and an optionalTELEGRAM_USER_BOT_WEBHOOK_SECRET_TOKENfor webhook authenticity checks. - Register or refresh the webhook so Telegram forwards messages to your app:

 User linking flow